ShaojunLab/TeaCNV/README.md

 - `min_cells_in_group`: sets the minimum number of cells required per clone; the default is 20.
 - `delt_lim`: defines the relative copy number (CN) ratio interval corresponding to a one-copy change in absolute CN (default: 0.4).
 Increasing `delt_lim` results in a lower estimated clonal-level ploidy.
 - `Correct_by_length`: when set to `TRUE`, normalizes peak counts to counts per kilobase to account for varying peak lengths; set it to `FALSE` if the input matrix features (bins) are of equal length.
+- `scFactor`: scale factor used to adjust the final segment size; default is 1.